 Career Information & Job Support

 At UIndy, support doesn't stop at graduation.
-We're committed to helping our students find their first jobs so they can hit the ground running once they complete their degrees.
-In fact, 100% of students in our most recent class had jobs lined up after graduation.
+We're committed to helping our students find teaching jobs so they can hit the ground running once they complete their degrees.
 Here's how we help our graduates get started with their teaching careers:

 Interaction with area schools

-We make sure that our students have significant opportunities to be in actual classrooms beginning in the freshman year.
-While you'll meet and interact with education professionals throughout your four years at UIndy, we provide support during the senior year and student teaching experiences.
-Student teaching seminars include multiple guest speakers from a variety of local schools.
+We make sure that our students have significant opportunities to be in actual classrooms and meet and interact with education professionals throughout the program.
+Classes often include guest speakers from a variety of local schools.
 These experts provide our graduates with the most current information related to securing teaching positions.

 Teacher Candidate Interview Day